 .300 Blackout vs 7.62×39: Which Is Right For You?

 The 7.62×39 and .300 Blackout are both well suited for hunting medium game at short to moderate range.
-The .300 Blackout has a slight advantage here because of its generally better accuracy and larger selection of quality hunting bullets, but they’ll both work for hunting game like deer and feral hogs out to 150 yards or so with good shot placement and when using quality bullets.
+The .300 Blackout has a slight advantage here because of its generally better accuracy and larger selection of quality hunting bullets, but they’ll both work for hunting game like deer and feral hogs out to 100 (maybe 150) yards or so with good shot placement (be sure to use a good scope on your deer rifle) and when using quality bullets.

 Basically, if you consider the .30-30 Winchester adequate for the job, then the .300 Blackout and 7.62×39 should also do just fine in the same situation.

 Do you want the ideal cartridge to use with a suppressor or in rifles with short barrels?
 The .300 Blackout has a big advantage over the 7.62×39 in those areas.
 Because the .300 Blackout is designed for use in a standard AR style rifle, it will still cycle the bolt reliably when using subsonic ammunition and with a barrel length shorter than 16″.
 Additionally, it doesn’t suffer nearly as big of a drop off in performance as the 7.62×39 when using a shorter barrel either.